FarmBot-Docs/farmbot-software/v14/Extras/troubleshooting/connectivity-codes.md

    If you entered a wrong E-mail and/or Password in this step you will need to re-flash your SD card and start the configurator process again.

-   Also there is a chance that your local network does not allow access to AMQP, MQTT, NTP and/or https://my.farm.bot.
+   Also there is a chance that your local network does not allow access to MQTT, NTP and/or https://my.farm.bot.

-   1. AMQP (PORT: 5672) or MQTT (PORT: 8883) is a blocked port.
+   1. MQTT (PORT: 8883) is a blocked port.
 Unblock this port to resolve this issue.
 This may require help from your IT professionals.

    2. For NTP issues the FarmBot users will see log entries that say "expired certificate" and the logs coming from the device will not have the correct time.
 If you have this issue contact FarmBot technical support.